Matheus-F-Scatolin/projetoMC322_pokemon/README.md

 # projetoMC322_pokemon
-Esse repositório contém a implementação de um jogo de pokémon simples.
-Aqui são usados conceitos básicos e avançados da POO, e houve a criação de uma interface gráfica (bem) simples.
-O projeto foi desenvolvido em grupo, sendo os outros integrantes: Adriano Campos (AdrianoCampos05), Pedro da Silva (pedro-git-hub) e Giovani Leme (Giovanipt2).
+This repository contains the implementation of Pokémon game.
+It uses both basic and advanced object-oriented programming concepts and includes a (very) simple graphical interface.
+The project was developed as a group, with the other members being Adriano Campos (AdrianoCampos05), Pedro da Silva (pedro-git-hub), and Giovani Leme (Giovanipt2).